-It is information of the second sort that will be our primary concern, since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible position on an issue, rather than another.
+For our purposes, it is information of the second sort that will be our primary concern since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible position on an issue, rather than another.

-Reading
+Reading 🗳

 Fisher, R., & Shapiro, D. (2005).
-Build affiliation.
-In Beyond reason: Using emotions as you negotiate (pp. 52-71).
-Penguin Books.
+Build Affiliation.
+In Beyond Reason: Using Emotions as You Negotiate (pp. 52-71).
+New York: Viking Penguin.